RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 Scenario 12: Deploy Wordpress on multiple docker container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Here, we are creating docker template for mySql, wordpress and deploying on a ubuntu node, accessing it.

 1. Create a docker template for MYSQL
  * Go to Settings -> Gallery Setup -> Templates, Enter the Template name -> Choose Template type as **Docker** -> Choose the **Organization**
  * Add **Docker Repo Path** as **relevancelab/wpmysql** and save